sherryrich/heard-it/README.md

 * Corey Schafer Python Django Tutorial [YouTube](https://www.youtube.com/c/Coreyms)
 * Create A Simple Blog With Python and Django [YouTube](https://youtu.be/B40bteAMM_M)
 * The Web Developer Bootcamp 2002 [Udemy](https://www.udemy.com/course/the-web-developer-bootcamp/)
+* How to Use GitHub for Automated Kanban Project Management [YouTube](https://www.youtube.com/watch?v=YVFa5VljCDY)

 ## Acknowledgements
 * To create this website, I relied on material covered in the Full Stack Development course by Code Institute.